Apr 11 2017

 Who takes care of maintenance?

-What you will have to maintain as part of your tenancy e.g. responsibility for lawns and gardens?
-Hedges should generally be a joint responsibility with tenants and owners.
+Find out what your responsibilities are.
+What will you have to maintain as part of your tenancy e.g. responsibility for lawns and gardens?

 Who sweeps the driveway or maintains any common areas?
 Do you maintain the swimming pool or does the owner?
 These are the types of questions that should be answered before you sign up for the tenancy.